The Residential Septic System Repair and Replacement Program is now accepting new applications!

 Old septic systems that are wearing out or leaking become a public health and water quality concern, especially when the home is along a river or stream that serves as a source of public drinking water, such as the Clackamas and Molalla rivers.
 This program provides a valuable opportunity to support property owners and protect water quality and address public health concerns.
 We are ready to assist homeowners who do not have sufficient funds available to pay the cost of repairs.

 Clackamas Soil and Water Conservation District (“Conservation District”) and the Clackamas County Septic and Onsite Wastewater Program (“County”) are partnering on this issue.
 The Conservation District provides interest-free loans to District residents using loan proceeds provided to the District from the Oregon Department of Environmental Quality (DEQ).

 Beginning in summer 2023, the Conservation District will also begin to offer grants to income qualified residents.
 These grants will cover septic system repairs, as well as connection to existing municipal sewer lines for qualified residents.
-These grant funds are provided by DEQ through the 2001 ARPA funding act.
+These grant funds are provided by DEQ through the Federal 2021 American Rescue Plan act.